Zero rest-mass fields and the Newman-Penrose constants on flat space: The electromagnetic field in the F-gauge

 \subsection{The transport equations for the electromagnetic field on the cylinder at spatial infinity}

-In order to analyse the behaviour of solutions of the Maxwell equations in a neighbourhood of the cylinder at spatial infinity we assume that $\phi_{0},\phi_{1}$ and $\phi_{2}$ are smooth functions of $\tau$ and $\rho$.
-Moreover, taking into account equation \eqref{GeneralExpansionSphericalHarmonics} of Appendix \ref{AppendixEth} we make the Ansatz:
+In order to analyse the behaviour of solutions of the Maxwell equations in a neighbourhood of the cylinder at spatial infinity it will be assumed that $\phi_{0},\phi_{1}$ and $\phi_{2}$ are smooth functions of $\tau$ and $\rho$.
+Moreover, taking into account equation \eqref{GeneralExpansionSphericalHarmonics} of Appendix \ref{AppendixEth} the following Ansatz is made:

 \begin{assumption} {\em The components of the Maxwell field admit a Taylor-like expansion around $\rho=0$ of the form

 where $a_{n,p;\ell m}:\mathbb{R}\rightarrow \mathbb{C}$ and with $n=0,1,2$. } \end{assumption}